Ohmydish.com

 Remy’s Ratatouille

-Ever wondered how to recreate Remy's ratatouille from the animation movie?
-Use this recipe to cook up the French classic.
+Ever wondered how to recreate Remy's ratatouille from the film?
+Use our easy recipe to reproduce this French classic.

 2 hour 4 people Side dishes